dbt-labs/metricflow/CONTRIBUTING.md

     - By default, without `MF_SQL_ENGINE_URL` and `MF_SQL_ENGINE_PASSWORD` set, your tests will run against SQLite.
 4. Run the linters with `make lint` at any time, but especially before submitting a PR.
 We use:
     - `Black` for formatting
-    - `Flake8` for general Python linting
+    - `Ruff` for general Python linting
     - `MyPy` for typechecking
 5. To see how your changes work with more interactive queries, use your repo-local CLI.
-    - Run `poetry run mf --help`
+    - Run `hatch run dev_env:mf --help`
-    - Follow the CLI help from there, just remember your local CLI is always `poetry run mf <COMMAND>`!
+    - Follow the CLI help from there, just remember your local CLI is always `hatch run dev_env:run mf <COMMAND>`!

 ## Adding or modifying a CHANGELOG Entry!